waikato-datamining/waikato-datamining.github.io/software/index.rst

 * `wai-spectralio <https://github.com/waikato-datamining/wai-spectralio/>`__ - Python library for reading/writing spectral data in various file formats

-For all of our projects, please visit out `Github <https://github.com/waikato-datamining/>`__ organization.
+For all of our projects, please visit our `Github <https://github.com/waikato-datamining/>`__ organization.